It happens only in India. It's official.

 I was walking past Vyapaar Kendra in Sushant Lok looking for a place to shed my locks, which for me normally involves a nice leafy tree of some kind, (The leafier the tree, the less the chances are of bird crap being assiduously massaged into your scalp) when I happened to pass a garish sign board with the aforementioned inscription.

 The sign was of the ubiquitous photoshop orgy variety.
 I smiled to myself.
 Saloon-salon all the same in India, I thought indulgently, marveling yet again (check out my little note on pepper masala dosa in April) at the orthographic liberties this prude nashun affords itself.
-I obviously haven't learnt my lesson yet, because it suddenly became apparent to me, as my eye meandered through the numerous gradients and drop shadows, that the badly airbrushed face under the mop of hair soaked in Revlon Red,
+I obviously haven't learnt my lesson yet, because it suddenly became apparent to me, as my eye meandered through the numerous gradients and drop shadows, that the badly airbrushed face under the mop of hair soaked in Revlon Red, was that of a man.
+I almost jumped.
+Closer inspection revealed a Shah Rukh here and a Fardeen there, cruelly beheaded and firmly embossed on twinkling golden stars.

 Curiosity got the better of me and I edged closer to the glass door, ready for any handbags that might be thrown my way.
 But I needn't have worried because the door was invitingly swung open by a fair skinned Punjabi boy, who I could have sworn was rubbing his chin lovingly in front of the mirror in the last Gillette ad.
 The latest Hindi film song blared from a Sony Hi-Fi in the corner undaunted by the noisy air-conditioning.
 Fat men sat in various stages of recline on high-backed rexene chairs and back-brushed barbers in frilly shirts and pre-faded jeans attended to them with blades in their hands, minor Michaelangelos chiseling away at seriously heavy pieces of stone.
 A blood speckled Ajay Devgan chased a bad guy on a precariously placed TV overhead.